-Carla Eckels is Director of Cultural Diversity for news and engagement at KMUW.
-She's been an award-winning announcer/news producer for KMUW since 1996.
-Carla also produces a R&B and gospel show Soulsations that airs Sundays at 6 a.m. and 6 p.m.
+Carla Eckels is Director of Cultural Diversity for News and Engagement at KMUW.
+She has been an award-winning announcer and news producer for KMUW since 1996.
+Carla also produces and hosts the R&B and gospel show Soulsations that airs Sundays at 6 a.m. and 6 p.m.
 She annually emcees Gospelfest at the Wichita River Festival and was voted Best Disc Jockey by subscribers of The Community Voice.
-Prior to coming to KMUW, Carla was the local host for NPR’s Morning Edition at WYSO public radio in Yellow Springs, Ohio and co-hosted a nationally syndicated Gospel Countdown Radio show in Cincinnati.
-Carla also was program director for KIBN, 90.7 The Inspirational Black Network in Wichita, hosted the Joyful Sounds gospel show on Q92-FM and produced the number one gospel radio show on KSJM 107.9 JAMZ from 2004 to 2007.
+Prior to coming to KMUW, Carla was the local host for NPR’s Morning Edition at WYSO in Yellow Springs, Ohio, and co-hosted a nationally syndicated gospel radio show in Cincinnati.
+Carla was also program director for KIBN, the Inspirational Black Network in Wichita, hosted the Joyful Sounds gospel show on Q92-FM and produced the number one gospel radio show on KSJM 107.9 JAMZ from 2004 to 2007.

 In November 2020, Carla was inducted into The Kansas African American Museum's Trailblazers Hall of Fame for her work in broadcast/journalism.